 Crop is protected from cold, wind, rain, storm, frost and snow.

 Use of water is optimized and there is reduction in its consumption by 70 - 80%.

 Crops can be grown throughout the year.

-Best technology for commercial production of high value crops like flowers, medicinal plants, etc.
+Commercial production of high value crops like cut flowers, vegitables, medicinal plants, etc.

 Can be used for solar drying of farm produce.